EchoStatements/echostatements.github.io/_posts/2025-07-09-Faster-Siamese-Network-Training-And-Inference.md

 the last layer and concatenating the features from both outputs to be fed into an MLP with a single layer to produce an overall output.
 For our experiments, we use CIFAR100 as our dataset.
-All experiments can be found at [TODO-Add-Link]
+All experiments can be found at [this link](https://github.com/EchoStatements/faster-siamese-networks).

 We test the time it takes to perform inference on a randomly initialised network, recording the amount of time taken to perform inference